novuhq/novu/docs/docs/notification-center/react/react-components.md

 - Invalid applicationIdentifier
 - Invalid backendUrl (in case of self hosted)
 - Invalid socketUrl (in case of self hosted)
+- Invalid socketPath (in case of self hosted)

 </details>